ddavignon/IAC-UdacityProject2/README.md

 ---

 This project uses a cloudformation script to launch autoscaling EC2 instances.
-Running the script will create two stacks named IAC-Network and IAC-Server, starting with the network stack.
+Running the script will create two stacks named IAC-Network and IAC-Servers, starting with the network stack.

 To get started run: `./create-stack-IAC`

-To delete a stack run: `./delete STACK_NAME_HERE`
+To delete stacks first run: `./delete IAC-Servers`.
+Once complete you can delete the network stack with `./delete IAC-Network`.

 ---
 ### Project Requirements